• Skip to primary navigation

 🥘 Ingredients

 These are the base ingredients of any chocolate chip cookie!
-There's one minor variation in the ingredients and a few amounts that I have played with to make my cookies just the way my family loves them.
-Other ingredient swaps, substitutions, and additions are noted here and throughout the post.
+There's one minor variation in the ingredients and a few amounts I have played with to make my cookies.
+Other ingredient swaps, substitutions, and additions are noted throughout the post.

 • Sugar - granulated or white sugar only, in a doubled amount to replace the brown sugar that is usually called for in a chocolate chip cookie recipe.